intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 Some nodes can connect to machines with the above capabilities and also are directly connected to Arria 10 and Stratix 10 PAC cards.

 There are a series of detailed Linux commands shown below should you want know the intricate details of how to connect to available compute nodes.

+### 5.2 **Login Script**

 To facilitate connectivity without understanding some of the details on the Linux OS, we offer a script that simplifies connectivity called devcloudLoginToolSetup.sh located under /data/intel_fpga/devcloudLoginToolSetup.sh .
-Add this script to your .bashrc login script with the following command added to your script:
+Source the script in your ~/.bashrc by including these two lines inside the .bashrc:

 ```
 if [ -f /data/intel_fpga/devcloudLoginToolSetup.sh ]; then